 Senate of Canada

-The Senate of Canada holds the original divorce files, but they are closed to the public.
-You can obtain a certified copy of a divorce act for legal purposes from them:
+The Senate of Canada holds the original divorce Acts for divorces that were initiated through the Senate in 1968 or earlier.
+You can obtain a certified copy of a divorce Act for legal purposes from them:

 Senate of Canada